nickserv/danamccurdy.com/_posts/2020-06-05-love-and-hate.md

 image: 'https://i.imgur.com/j4Ja200.png'
 ---
 Don’t be a hater of hatred -
-that just spreads more hate.
+that will only spread more hate.

 Be a lover of love instead,
 and that will spread more love!